 by Dawn King

-In the not too distance future an ecological disaster has plunged England into a second dark age.
-Constant rain has caused the crops to fail, famine to spread across the land and an authoritarian regime has risen to power.
+In the not too distance future, an ecological disaster has plunged England into a second dark age.
+The constant rain has caused the crops to fail, famine to spread across the land and an authoritarian regime has risen to power.
 England is on the brink of disaster.
 The fox has become the enemy of mankind, with power to contaminate farms, influence the weather, unsettle the mind and kill children.

 William Bloor has been raised from childhood to be a Foxfinder.
 His duty is to investigate reports of foxes then eliminate them.
-Farming couple, Samuel and Judith Covey, who are grieving the death of their son and worried by failing crops, find themselves under investigation by the Foxfinder.
+The farming couple, Samuel and Judith Covey, who are grieving the death of their son and worried by failing crops, find themselves under investigation from the Foxfinder.
+Sarah Box, Samuel and Judith Covey’s neighbour, is under investigation for failing to fulfil the crop quota.
+No one is above suspicion.
+Failure to conform will result in punishment.

-Lorraine says: “As I write these words at work, the International Liberty Association is having a meeting and I am listening to videos and speeches about the erosion of human rights and freedoms.
-It strikes me that Foxfinder is a parable for the irrational search for scapegoats to explain the ills that haunt mankind.
-Power in the wrong hands destroys abuses and corrupts.”
+Foxfinder is a parable for the irrational search for scapegoats to explain the ills that haunt mankind.
+Power in the wrong hands destroys abuses and corrupts.

-The character ages are approximate; I am willing to be flexible.
+The character ages are approximate; the director is willing to be flexible